anti-matter/AppleShare-IP-Browser/README.md

 So, I began writing my own AppleShare IP client so I could access shares not only on my MacOS 9 macs, but also on my Haiku and Windows machines.
 And, so it works on the older macs, support for MacTCP was a must since 68000 machines don't support OpenTransport.

-To checkout my AppleShare IP Server for Haiku or Windows, just visit the following links to download and use it for free.
+To checkout my AppleShare IP Server for Haiku or Windows, just visit the following links to download and use them for free (some day I will get the naming straight between the two).
 - https://github.com/anti-matter/MacFile_For_HaikuOS
 - https://github.com/anti-matter/Windows_AFP_Server